-WHEREAS, the City has adopted an ordinance which provides that after public hearing, the city council will annually approve such standards of care; and
+WHEREAS, the City has adopted an ordinance which provides that after public hearing, the City Council will annually approve Youth Program Standards of Care Policy; and

-WHEREAS, the city council has held a public hearing to receive citizen input regarding the 2016 Standards of Care for Youth Programs operated by the City of Lancaster Quality of Life & Cultural Services (Parks and Recreation) Department;
+WHEREAS, the City Council has held a public hearing to receive citizen input regarding the 2022 Standards of Care for Youth Programs operated by the City of Lancaster Parks and Recreation Department, and has determined that the proposed Standards of Care Policy be adopted.

-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF LANCASTER, TEXAS, THAT:
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF LANCASTER, TEXAS:

 SECTION 1.
-The City Council hereby adopts the 2016 Standards of Care for Youth Programs, which is attached hereto and incorporated herein as Exhibit A.
+The City Council hereby adopts the 2022 Standards of Care for Youth Programs, which is attached hereto and incorporated herein as Exhibit A.